giantswarm/docs/src/content/guides/using-persistent-volumes-with-csi-driver-on-aws/index.md

 ---
-title: "Using Persistent Volumes with EBS CSI driver on AWS"
+title: Using persistent volumes with the EBS CSI driver on AWS
 description: Tutorial on how to use dynamically provisioned Persistent Volumes with EBS CSI driver on a cluster running on Amazon Web Services"
 type: page
 weight: 50